ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/index.md

     - **Hardware resource allocation issues**.
 Suboptimal allocation of resources, for example poorly configured control groups (cgroups), may result in insufficient resources for {{ ydb-short-name }} and increase query latencies even though physical hardware resources are still available on the database server.

     - **[System clock drift](system/system-clock-drift.md)**.
-If system clocks on the {{ ydb-short-name }} servers start to drift too much, distributed transactions might be processed with higher latencies.
-In some cases {{ ydb-short-name }} might even fail to process distributed transactions and return errors.
+If the system clocks on the {{ ydb-short-name }} servers start to drift apart, it will lead to increased distributed transaction latencies.
+In severe cases, {{ ydb-short-name }} might even refuse to process distributed transactions and return errors.

 - **Schema design issues**.
 These issues stem from inefficient decisions made during the creation of tables and indices.
 They can significantly impact query performance.